 5. Mental Health and Substance Abuse Social Workers

-In order to prepare students how to assess and treat individuals and groups with mental, emotional, or substance abuse problems, mental health and substance abuse concentrations strive to teach various treatment modalities, as well as a theoretical understanding of mental illness and what various substances do to the brain.
+In order to prepare students how to assess and treat individuals and groups with mental, emotional, or substance abuse problems, mental health and substance abuse concentrations offered by schools such as the sponsored listing below, strive to teach various treatment modalities, as well as a theoretical understanding of mental illness and what various substances do to the brain.

 Those who pursue a MSW with a mental health and substance abuse study topics such as: